ApiLogicServer/vibe-standard/README.md

 ## Missing Features

 The following features are missing.
-They are provided by CoPilot - (only) when trained for GenAI-Logic.
+(Note: yhey are provided by CoPilot - (only) when trained for GenAI-Logic.)

-- ❌ **API:** non-standard, no pagination, sorting, or optimistic locking
+- ❌ **API:** non-standard, no pagination, sorting, or optimistic locking.
+Not multi-table.
 - ❌ **Web Interface:** no automatic joins, limited navigations (e.g., items for order), no add/update services
 - ❌ **Business Logic:** fails to meet basic requirements
    * major bugs (e.g., changing an Orders Customer-id)